 - What are some related findings?
 For instance, what does this have to do with other philosophical beliefs?

 Continue reading Are Atheists More Reflective Than Theists?

 When you step back and question your beliefs and assumptions, do you expect to change your mind?
 Should you?
 I think that reflective reasoning is supposed to change our minds.
 But it might not change our beliefs.
 Sometimes reflection reinforces our beliefs.
 And sometimes reflection makes our beliefs more extreme or partisan.
 I’ll explain below.
 Continue reading Is Reflective Reasoning Supposed To Change Your Mind?

-Continue reading 40+ Cognitive Science and/or Philosophy Podcasts
+Continue reading 10+ Cognitive Science Podcasts

 The 2016 US election has many people thinking about third party candidates.
 Good news: philosophers and others have been sorting out the ethics and rationality of voting for awhile now.
 I talk about the philosophy of third party voting with Kurt Jaros below: